 - FlightNetwork.com (comparison website)

 - Scott’s Cheap Flights (a great website for finding bargain flight deals if you’re flexible on dates)

 - Holiday Pirates (another deal finding website for those traveling within a few months of booking)

-Follow our UK flight booking guide here to find out how you can get the best prices for your chosen destination.
+Follow our UK flight booking guide here to find out how you can get the best flight prices for your chosen destination.

 Step 2: Accommodation

 Your second step is definitely one of the most fun parts of booking a holiday – choosing the perfect accommodation for your stay.
 The cheapest way to book a holiday is heavily affected by the accommodation you choose so getting a good deal here will significantly reduce your costs!

 Accommodation options include:

 There are countless places to book your accommodation and we can help you get the best prices for your chosen hotel or destination.
 Follow our hotel booking guide here for tips and tricks on finding the best accommodation for your budget and grabbing that elusive free room upgrade.